 Auto equalization behavior

-DL_FPD LINK III_LINK_REQ__
+DL_FPD LINK_REQ__

 The LVDS chipset has an auto equalization (AEQ) behavior.
 When attempting to establish an LVDS link, the deserializer will begin with the minimum EQ setting and try to lock.
 If unsuccessful, it increments EQ and tries again.
 It repeats this routine until lock is established.
 Resetting the local node forces a restart at the beginning of the algorithm.